iturdikulov/notes/smartphone.md

 ---
-title: "Smartphone"
 date: 2023-04-23
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Smartphone

 > A smartphone is a portable [[computer|computer]] device that
 > combines mobile telephone functions and computing functions into one unit.